Skip to content

 Container notes: - Writable run base; $SKILLS_ROOT mounted read‑only when present - Network disabled by default for repeatability and safety

-Security & limits: - Reads/writes confined to the workspace - Timeouts and read‑only skill trees reduce risk - stdout/stderr may be truncated (see warnings) - Output file read size is capped to prevent oversized payloads
+Security & limits: - Reads/writes confined to the workspace - The skill working copy under /skills/<name> is writable by default; the canonical skill repository remains the source of truth - stdout/stderr may be truncated (see warnings) - Output file read size is capped to prevent oversized payloads

 Events and Tracing